Reproducible-Science-Curriculum/publication-RR-Jupyter/Record-level_metadata.md

 # Creating Record Level Metadata

+## Learning objectives:

+- Evaluate and rank the quality of existing metadata records.
+- Describe the types of and importance of record level metadata.
+- Compose an appropriate set of descriptive keywords for a given text.

 ## Metadata quality: Good - Better - Best

 ### Exercise 1 - rank these Zenodo entries in terms metadata quality (7 minutes)